blieusong/sybase-ase-docker/README.md

 # Foreword
 If you've ever needed that ASE server playground on which you could try new things but no one could create an instance for you (for many reasons), then this Docker image will help.

-It will have you started in a few shell commands and 20 min (most of them waiting for the installer to complete).
+It gets you started instantly, if you pull the image I share on Docker Hub (see Getting Started).

 # Requirements
 You will need a recent x64 Linux Docker host with
 - at *least* 1GB of free disk space
 - 4GB of RAM for the ASE server (you can change this in the ressource file)
 - A working **docker** and **docker-compose** (the [Docker website](https://docs.docker.com/engine/install/) can help)

 # Getting Started
-I share the image on Docker Hub : https://hub.docker.com/repository/docker/blieusong/sybase-ase
+I share the image on Docker Hub : https://hub.docker.com/repository/docker/blieusong/sybase-ase.

-So you can get started simply by firing up **docker-compose**:
+You can get started by simply firing up **docker-compose**:

 ```
 docker-compose up -d